-- Beyond leveraging the lessons of behavioral economics, emerging markets need to do much more to incentivize retirement savings among middle-and lower-earning workers. - Global best practice calls for combining standard tax preferences, which mostly benefit higher-earning workers, with government subsides and matches, which tilt the other way. - Along with automatically enrolling workers in the voluntary tiers of state pension systems, governments should supplement their savings with flat subsidies and/or matching contributions. - Governments could also supplement the savings of workers in employer pension plans, as both New Zealand and the UK do.
+- Beyond leveraging the lessons of behavioral economics, emerging markets need to do much more to incentivize retirement savings among middle-and lower-earning workers. - Global best practice calls for combining standard tax preferences, which mostly benefit higher-earning workers, with government subsides and/or matching contributions, which tilt the other way. - Along with automatically enrolling workers in the voluntary tiers of state pension systems, governments should provide generous supplements to their savings. - ☐ Governments could also supplement the savings of workers in employer pension plans, as both New Zealand and the UK do.

-- Although all of this will be expensive, in the long run the cost of more generous government subsidies for voluntary retirement savings will be far less than the cost of social pensions for workers who arrive in old age destitute.

-- In New Zealand's KiwiSaver

-Scheme, autoenrollment and government matching contributions

-helped to boost participation from

-17 percent of the workforce in

-2007 to 71 percent in 2013.

-- In Germany's Riester Pensions, government savings subsidies have helped to achieve broad participation among workers at all income levels.
+- Although all of this will be expensive, in the long run the cost of more generous government subsidies for voluntary retirement savings will be far less than the cost of social pensions for workers who arrive in old age destitute. - ❖ In New Zealand's KiwiSaver Scheme, autoenrollment and government matching contributions helped to boost participation from 17 percent of the workforce in 2007 to 71 percent in 2013. - In Germany's Riester Pensions, government savings subsidies have helped to achieve broad participation among workers at all income levels.